-- 1. Vibrational analysis AlO : Record the spectrum of Al arc in air using HR4000 spectrometer.
-Construct the Deslandre's table by using known wavelengths and calculate the vibrational constants of upper and lower electronic states - 2.
-Vibrational analysis C_2 Swan system: Record the spectrum of gas flame (C_2 Swan system) in air using high resolution monochromator.
-Construct the Deslandre's table by using known wavelengths and calculate vibrational constants of upper and lower electronic states - 3.
-Recording the high resolution spectra of BeO using high resolution spectrometer with CCD camera and calculate vibrational constants of upper and lower electronic states - 4.
-Rotational analysis of spectra of diatomic molecules (High resolution spectroscopy) - Studies of IR spectra of organic molecules containing various functional groups using IR/FTIR spectrometers. - 6.
-Spectroscopic investigations of molecules using Raman Spectrometer. - Record the spectrum of Iodine and determine dissociation energy of I2 molecule by Brige-Spooner method - 8.
-Calculation of Morse potential energy curves for molecular X and B states of AlO, and to plot wavefunctions and probability amplitudes for first three vibrational levels of the two states

-- 9. Calculation of Morse potential energy curves for molecular states of Swan system of $C{2,}$ and to plot wavefunctions and probability amplitudes for first three vibrational levels of the two states. - Calculation of Morse potential energy curves for molecular states of visible system of BeO, and to plot wavefunctions and probability amplitudes for first three vibrational levels of the two states - 11.
-"Comparing STO's and GTO's " Lab procedure - 12.
-Basis sets, Functions, and CPU time Lab Procedure - 13.
-Study of ESR spectra of various samples using ESR spectrometer
+- 1. Record the spectrum of Al arc in air using HR4000 spectrometer.
+Construct the Deslandre's table by using known wavelengths and calculate the vibrational constants and force constants of upper and lower electronic states - 2.
+Vibrational analysis C2 Swan system: Record the spectrum of gas flame (C2 Swan system) in air using high resolution monochromator.
+Construct the Deslandre's table by using known wavelengths and calculate vibrational constants and force constants of upper and lower electronic states - 3.
+Recording the high resolution spectra of BeO using high resolution spectrometer with CCD camera and calculate vibrational constants and force constants of upper and lower electronic states - 4.
+Rotational analysis of spectra of diatomic molecules (High resolution spectroscopy) for bands with Q-branches - 5.
+Rotational analysis of spectra of diatomic molecules (High resolution spectroscopy) for bands without Q-branches - 6.
+Studies of IR spectra of organic molecules containing various functional groups using IR/FTIR spectrometers. - 7.
+Spectroscopic investigations of molecules using Raman Spectrometer. - 8.
+Record the spectrum of Iodine and determine dissociation energy of I2 molecule by Brige-Spooner method - 9.
+Calculation of Morse potential energy curves for molecular X and B states of AlO, and to plot wavefunctions and probability amplitudes for first three vibrational levels of the two states - 10.
+Calculation of Morse potential energy curves for molecular states of Swan system of C_2 , and to plot wavefunctions and probability amplitudes for first three vibrational levels of the two states. - Calculation of Morse potential energy curves for molecular states of visible system of BeO, and to plot wavefunctions and probability amplitudes for first three vibrational levels of the two states.

-PHYL-322 - Lab course 6 (C2): Nuclear Physics: Credits 3
+PHYL-322 - Lab course 6 (C2) : Nuclear Physics: Credits 3